Do you want to work as a jewelry designer?

 Art & Design / Business

-- Discuss brief with clients
+- Discuss brief with management

-- Making sketches by hand or on the computer
+- Making sketches by hand or on the computer of the display layout

 - Estimating costs for materials and manufacture

-- Sourcing suppliers
+- Sourcing suppliers, if required

 - Create and add new work to a portfolio